sjc5/go-api-template/README.md

 ### Database

 This template doesn't actually do anything interesting with the database, but it does show how to set up a SQLite database using GORM.
-The GORM instance is a global variable at `global.DB`.
+The GORM instance is a global variable at `platform.DB`.

 #### Migrations